 - A final examination from the Programme studied (state exam),

 Students are obliged to register for the final examinations through the InSIS.
 Each part of the exam is unambiguously identified through the use of a course code (ident) which can be found in the student’s study plan.

-Students who fulfil all requirements for the registration of the final examination (i.e. passed all the study obligations stipulated by their study plan) has to visit his/her study coordinator during the office hours.
-The student coordinator will check the fulfilment of all study obligations, closes the study in InSIS and confirms the registration note for the final examination.
+Students who fulfil all requirements for the registration of the final examination (i.e. passed all the study obligations stipulated by their study plan) has to visit his/her Programme Coordinator during office hours.
+The student coordinator will check the fulfilment of all study obligations, close the study in InSIS and confirm the registration note for the final examination.
 Students always have to have printed confirmation of study obligation fulfilment issued by the Programme Coordinator.
 The student will then be allowed to register for the final examination from the course studied.
 Topics can be then found in the InSIS Public catalogue of courses, code MNE.
 Students should note that topics may slightly differ.